NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Sparkshade Parasol.md

 **Requirements** Flames are dancing on the _sparkshade parasol_ due to you using Parasol's Protection

-**Effect** You release captured flames out from your parasol, shooting fire in a 30-foot line.
+**Effect** You release captured flames out from your parasol, shooting fire in a @Template\[line|distance:30\].
 Each creature in the line takes 10d6 fire damage (DC 28 Reflex check save).
 This activation loses its charge.

 *Source: Pathfinder Rage of Elements*
 *OGL*